 Let’s get started!

-Using your POS system to ring up sales
+How to use POS systems to ring up sales

 The primary function of your POS is to ring up sales, so you need to familiarize yourself with the sell screen of the system.
 Every solution is different, but generally, your POS will let you ring up sales using the following steps: